SlappyPenguin/antsolver/README.md

 This project is inspired by frontier research on large-scale imperfect-information games (see `history/`).

 ## Structure
+The solver follows the abstraction + blueprint + search paradigm used by top models.

 ### Generate abstraction
-- Card sets are abstracted into 169-1000-1000-1000 buckets on each street
+- Hand information is abstracted into 169-1000-1000-1000 buckets across streets
-- On the flop and turn, distribution-aware clustering is used
+- Flop and turn use distribution-aware clustering
-- On the river, percentile hand strength is used
+- River uses percentile hand strength clustering
-- Action abstraction is done by restricting bets to simple percentages of the pot.
+- Action abstraction restricts bets to simple percentages of pot

 ### Train blueprint strategy
-- In the abstracted game, a Nash equilibrium strategy is approximated
+- Nash equilibrium is approximated within abstracted game
 - External-sampling MCCFR is used for convergence

-### Real-time search
-- When playing with or against the AI, the current subgame is resolved
+### Resolve in real-time
-- Depth-limited solving is used on every street except the preflop
+- Subgames are resolved on every street except the preflop
+- Depth-limited search solves until the end of each streets using MCCFR

 ## Installation
 ### Quick Start